What Is a Healthcare Ombudsman? Michigan Guide for Facilities

 - Advocate for the rights of residents and older adults.

-- Help residents connect with LTC care and resources.
+- Help residents connect with LTC guides and resources.

-- Meet privately with residents and families to address concerns.
+- Meet privately with residents and families to address care concerns.

 - Conduct regular site visits to monitor quality of care.